 - Design your own walking circuit.
 Design a walking circuit at your workplace or home.
 Remember going up and down stairs counts!

 - Look for EXTRA walking opportunities.
 For example, when you go to the grocery or discount store, walk the entire perimeter of the store before beginning your shopping.
 Once you start shopping go up and down every aisle.

 - Walk and talk.
 Get up and walk to your co-worker to ask a question instead sending an e-mail or instant message.

 - Keep track of your steps.
-Wear a pedometer so you know how many steps you have taken and how far you walked.
+Wear a pedometer or fitness trackers so you know how many steps you have taken and how far you walked.

 Walking indoors could help eliminate one stumbling block to achieving your quest of getting in 30 minutes of physical activity on most days of the week.